Greetings! This is important so please read carefully.

 What if I think I have the Coronavirus/Covid-19?

 If you really believe you have this infection you need to stay home and self-quarantine.
 There are no current accepted medicines for treatment to clear the virus in the out-patient setting.
 Rest and hydration are important.
 Studies suggest that naproxen (Aleve) and acetaminophen (Tylenol) are safer than ibuprofen (Advil, Motrin) for this virus.
-Vitamins C and D may be of benefit.
+Zinc and Vitamins C & D may be of benefit.
 If you believe your symptoms warrant further treatment (for example, significant shortness of breath or worsening symptoms) you need to go the hospital emergency room for admission and supportive treatment.

 Keep in mind there are other illness that can mimic this one, including pneumonia and bacterial blood infections and others.
 These